 The ICICI Trade Finance Blockchain platform, which has already attracted 250 corporate who want to use it to cut cost, increase efficiency, and secure domestic & international trade transactions.
 It was created by ICICI Bank, which is also collaborating with peer banks and other partners to create a comprehensive ecosystem in the industry using blockchain and to develop common standards in order to advance adoption.
 In addition to removing and simplifying the paper-intensive trade finance process by bringing counter-parties together on the same platform, it enables decision making in almost real time.

-The banks wants to also onboard buyers, sellers, logistics partners, insurance companies and other authorities and entities on to the blockchain ecosystem to provide end-to-end digitized trade solutions.
+The banks want to also onboard buyers, sellers, logistics partners, insurance companies and other authorities and entities on to the blockchain ecosystem to provide end-to-end digitized trade solutions.
 As regards piloting, ICICI did it in 2016, becoming the first in India to test a cross-border transfer pilot project on a customized blockchain.
 During the piloting, it transferred funds in real time from a branch of ICICI Bank in Mumbai, India, to an Emirates NBD branch in Dubai.